How To Bike Rio Grande Trail El Paso Beginner Route

 Can I ride at night?

-It’s not recommended.
+Its not recommended.
 While some sections are lit, many areas are unlit and uneven.
 The trail officially closes at sunset.
 Stick to daylight hours for safety.

 Is the trail accessible for strollers or wheelchairs?